pretix/pretix/doc/user/events/structureguide.rst

 * Regular: € 25.00
 * Students: € 19.00

-You can either set up two different products called e.g. "Regular ticket" and "Student ticket" with the respective prices, or to variations within the same product.
+You can either set up two different products called e.g. "Regular ticket" and "Student ticket" with the respective prices, or two variations within the same product.
 In this simple case, it really doesn't matter.

 In addition, you will need quotas.
 If you do not care how many of your tickets are sold to students, you should set up just **one quota** of 200 called e.g. "General admission" that you link to **both products**.